KayLerch/alexa-skills-kit-tellask-java/README.md

 }
 ```
 There's only one launch handler per skill.
 The _handleRequest_ method simply asks
-you to turn an _AlexaInput_ (providing all necessary information like the session)
+you to turn an _AlexaInput_ (providing all necessary information like the session and context object)
 into an _AlexaOutput_.
 The output object is where you refer to the response intent
 you set up in the YAML file.
 You also give it a slot with name, value and
 optionally a __slot output format__.
 There's one format for each supported SSML-tag in Alexa so the